 The first step to take when setting up your own online business is to choose a domain name and hosting.
 Your domain name should be strong and memorable.
-It will enable your visitors to find your online store more easily, remember it, and enable you to build your brand.
-In terms of hosting, be sure to consider your store's long-term goals before deciding on a provider, as there are many web hosting providers offering a variety of features.
+It will enable your visitors to find your online store more efficiently, remember it, and enable you to build your brand.
+Regarding hosting, be sure to consider your store's long-term goals before deciding on a provider, as there are many web hosting providers offering a variety of features.

 Online Merchant Account